 Justify Brings 12 Percent Boost to Ratings in Preakness Win

-http://mymeseta.com// where can i buy cytotec Justify is winning more than races and a fan following.
+click to find out more Justify is winning more than races and a fan following.
 He’s creating a hurricane of ratings while running in the rain, slop, mud and fog.
 He’ll try to run his way to Triple Crown glory next in the Belmont Stakes following his close win in the Preakness Saturday.
 NBC reported its numbers two days after the May 19 race and the 2018 Preakness coverage increased 12 percent over last year’s broadcast.

-Those overnight numbers do not include results for NBC’s digital platforms, and despite rainy and foggy conditions at Pimlico Race Course in Baltimore, the NBC broadcast earned a 5.5 overnight rating and a 12 share, peaking with a 6.6 rating and 15 share during the actual race portion of the broadcast.
+go to these guys Those overnight numbers do not include results for NBC’s digital platforms, and despite rainy and foggy conditions at Pimlico Race Course in Baltimore, the NBC broadcast earned a 5.5 overnight rating and a 12 share, peaking with a 6.6 rating and 15 share during the actual race portion of the broadcast.

 Rating is a numerical measure of the number of people watching the broadcast, a somewhat antiquated metric that does not include the number of people watching the stream digitally.
 Share is the percentage of televisions in use tuned into a specific broadcast, meaning one in eight televisions in use were tuned to the Preakness.